cailleanC1C/C1C-Recruitment/docs/ops/Runbook.md

 - Bare admin bang aliases follow the runtime `COREOPS_ADMIN_BANG_ALLOWLIST`; anything not allowlisted renders as `!ops <command>`.
 - The renderer reads each command’s `access_tier` and `function_group` metadata directly from the registry.
 Empty sections collapse unless `SHOW_EMPTY_SECTIONS=1`, which swaps in a “Coming soon” placeholder for parity checks.

+## Help diagnostics (temporary)
+- Toggle on with `HELP_DIAGNOSTICS=1` to emit a one-shot summary of discovered commands for each help invocation.
+The payload includes visible vs discovered totals plus a `yes`/`no` decision per command, and it sanitizes user and guild names before posting.
+- Messages post to the configured log channel resolved by `resolve_ops_log_channel_id`.
+If that channel is missing, only admins receive a DM copy; staff and members do not get fallbacks.
+- Use `HELP_DIAGNOSTICS_TTL_SEC` (default `60`) to throttle repeat posts per audience + guild so repeated help calls during the window reuse the existing diagnostics.

 ## Startup preloader
 1. **Boot:** Render launches the container and the preloader runs before the CoreOps cog registers commands.